 Or have you tried to start that difficult task, but you’ve put it off and decided to work on something easier or not work on it at all?

-This is a lack of focus we all have experienced at some point, but its impact on your anxiety and stress levels increase since you’re creating more pressure on yourself because you now have less time to work on that difficult task.
+This is a lack of focus we all have experienced at some point, but its impact on your anxiety and stress levels increases since you’re creating more pressure on yourself because you now have less time to work on that difficult task.

 There are multiple signs that your concentration and levels of focus are low.
-If you struggle to recall recent events because your short term memory isn’t great, then you can’t relax, and you’ll always lose things and struggle to stay on task.
+If you struggle to recall recent events because your short-term memory isn’t great, then you can’t relax, and you’ll always lose things and struggle to stay on task.

 You may struggle to make decisions and lack energy, and you’re continually making mistakes or unable to finish the tasks you’ve been given.